allenhuffman/HauntedMansionTextAdventure/README.md

 # Haunted Mansion Text Adventure

 A text adventure game inspired by Disney's Haunted Mansion attraction, featuring atmospheric audio and faithful recreation of the mansion's iconic locations and mysteries.
 Originally built as a Java applet in 2002, now modernized with JavaScript ES6 and enhanced with advanced interactive features.
+The engine is now configurable and reusable for creating different text adventure games.

 ## Project Structure

 - **`java/`** - Original 2002 Java applet implementation with CSV data and .au audio files
-- **`javascript/`** - Modern 2025 JavaScript version with JSON data, MP3 audio, and enhanced features
+- **`javascript/`** - Modern 2025 JavaScript version with JSON data, MP3 audio, configurable game system, and enhanced features
 - **`java-to-javascript-conversion/`** - Development notes and conversion documentation

 ## Game Map